Code-Institute-Submissions/StateofChange/README.md

 ## UX/ UI Site Goals

 - Make people curious about the podcast show.
 Let them hear the interviews, so every person can have a impact of our future.
+- The podcast page structure is quiete simple: Navigation – Content Section(s) – Footer.
+Same also for the contact formular and all color choices.
+The first maxim was to prevent overthinking!

 ### Color Design: the STATE OF CHANGE cover is designed in a retro future typo.
 - Nav and Footer color is black.